The Wanderings of Odysseus in 3D Scenes: Method

 in which ${\bm o}_{T}$ denotes the unit vector of the body facing direction at the last motion primitive frame. $r_{contact}$ encourages the body moving along the ground plane and discourage skating, which is formulated as

-which discourages the pelvis Z-location shift, and encourages the minimal marker speed close to zero within a motion primitive. $r_{vposer}$ encourages the body pose keeping valid, and is formulated as
+which discourages the pelvis Z-location shift and encourages the minimal marker speed close to zero within a motion primitive. $r_{vposer}$ encourages the body pose to keep valid, and is formulated as

-which gives a higher value, if this distribution mean of the VPoser encoder~\cite{SMPL-X:2019} based on the regressed body pose ${\bm \theta}$ is closer to 0.
-The reward $r_{goal}$ is added to all the motion primitives in the same motion, according to closest distance between any motion primitive to the goal.
+which gives a higher value if the encoded pose in the VPoser~\cite{SMPL-X:2019} latent space is closer to 0.
+The reward $r_{goal}$ is added to all the motion primitives in the entire motion sequence, according to the closest distance between any motion primitive to the goal.
 This reward can be formulated as

 in which ${\bm p}^{xy}_{*}$ denotes the pelvis XY-location at the last frame of the closest motion primitive, $L$ denotes the range of the activity area, $(\cdot)_{+}$ thresholds values to be non-negative, and $\epsilon$ is the tolerance defining the goal is reached.